Home > Guides > how to start taxi business in india

 What is a Taxi Business?

-Types of Taxis:
+Types of Taxis

-There are 5 types of taxis:
+There are several types of taxis:

 • Auto-Rickshaws (E-Rickshaws/Traditional): While not traditional "taxis," they form a significant part of India's last-mile connectivity and are often managed by similar aggregators or independent operators.
+Common choices include the Bajaj RE, Piaggio Ape, and Mahindra Treo (electric).

 Opportunities in the Taxi Industry